 Renee So began working with ceramics around the time she moved from Melbourne to London in the mid 2000s.
 “I was doing lots of research into European trade in the 1700s,” she says.
 “European trade with China and porcelain were a big catalyst for that and the subsequent ceramics industry in Europe, so I became interested in that material.
 It had this Chinese identity and provenance…It was sort of the first thing about China was desirable to Europe.”

-Full story in the print edition of Art Collector, Issue 91, January-February 2020.
+Full story in issue 91 of Art Collector.
 Portrait pic by Richard Eaton.

 Casey Jeffery takes the patterns and folds of fabric and flattens them into abstract paintings.
 They are immediately recognisable as textiles.
 Interno (Natale), 2018, uses the kind of stylised floral found on vintage curtains.
 Reveal, 2018, takes the striped ticking used on awnings, but gives it a flip so that it appears more like a Tomma Abts painting. […] “Textiles are a wormhole of possibilities when you use it as the point of reference for a painting,” she says.
 “I’m interested in utilising the flatness of the painting surface and warping that depth and perception.”